lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 3. ILS

 It quantifies the level of incomplete lineage sorting in each node of the species tree.
+We will directly use the theta estimated for each node.
+To calculate theta, infer a species tree under the coalescent model first using MPEST or ASTRAL.
+The branch length is in coalescent unit.
+Then infer its branch length in mutation unit using RAxML or IQTREE using fixed topology.
+The value of theta for each node can be estimated by dividing the branch lengths estimated from RAxML/IQTREE (mutation units) by that estimated from MPEST/ASTRAL (coalescent units).

+4. Gene flow

+It quantifies the level of potential gene flow for each node.
+We will use the reticulate index from the `unbalancedTriplet.perc.tre` directly.
+These values are sotred in the node labels.

+<b>Regression analysis in R</b>